forksbot/aioli/docs/api/controller/http.rst

         @takes(query=ParamsSchema)
         @returns(Visit, many=True)
         async def visits_get(self, query):
-            # Transform and validate query params against ParamsSchema,
+            # Transform and validate query params using
-            # then pass it along to get_many().
+            # ParamsSchema and pass along to VisitService.get_many()
-            #
+            # Then..
-            # Transform and dump the object returned from get_many() -
+            # Transform and dump the object returned by get_many()
-            # according to the Visit schema, as a JSON encoded response
+            # using the Visit schema, as a JSON encoded response.
             return await self.visit.get_many(**query)